etiennebacher/altdoc/docs/README.md

 What this package can do:

-* automatically import of core files to use `docute` or `docsify`
+* automatically import core files to use `docute` or `docsify`

-* automatically generation of Changelog and Code of Conduct sections
+* automatically generate Changelog and Code of Conduct sections

-* automatically creation of function reference
+* automatically create function reference

 * link towards your package's repo